Aire Lynx I Review

 The Aire Lynx I can handle just about any situation as well as any condition including smacking up against jagged rocks, sharp sticks and being dragged on gravel.

-These kayaks are tough and worth every cent.
+These kayaks are tough and will last a very long time with a little care.
 If you want one of the best whitewater inflatable kayaks out there, then this is an awesome choice.

 Where To Buy